MohammadMaftoun/Sentiment-Classification-of-Snappfood-Comments/README.md

 ![SCSNAPFOOD](https://files.realpython.com/media/NLP-for-Beginners-Pythons-Natural-Language-Toolkit-NLTK_Watermarked.16a787c1e9c6.jpg)

-The project involves preprocessing Persian text data, training an ensemble model, and providing two deployment platforms: a RESTful API using Flask, and an interactive web app using Streamlit.
+The project includes preprocessing Persian text data, training an ensemble model, and providing two deployment platforms: a RESTful API using Flask, and an interactive web app using Streamlit.